Pop Warner: A bastion of youth athleticism and discipline fundraises as pandemic derailed its 2020 season

 One of the other issues Diamond, who is a mother of three, noticed in her children was the lack of interaction with other children due to social distancing measures.

 “It’s different when you’re out with your friend and you’re talking, and you’re doing things,” she said.
 “Just being here, literally stuck in the house, just on video and not being able to talk to their friends, I think it took its toll.
-It really did.”
+It really did,” Diamond said.

 All three of Diamond’s sons have been part of Pop Warner Football for years, but only one has endured the pause in activity due to the pandemic.